-Sexual Harassment Agreed-Upon Procedure Results Managements' Response 26 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
-Three of the five selected employees did not have any sexual harassment documentation available in personnel file.
-We will institute a new system of tracking required training to insure all employees take each required course.
-27 Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
-The Town doesn't have a written sexual harassment policy.
-We will work with our attorney and auditor to adopt appropriate written policies.
-28 Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
-42:344: No report was filed during the fiscal year.
-We will work with our attorney to better understand our reporting responsibilities as it is related to sexual harassment.
-All instances of sexual harassment are communicated directly to leadership, and employees are encouraged to inform the Mayor of any such matter immediately. a.
+Sexual Harassment Agreed-Upon Procedure Results Managements' Response 29 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain sexual harassment training documentation from management, and observe the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year.
+All selected employees had sexual harassment documentation available in their personnel file.
+The results did not include findings or criticisms.
+30 Observe the entity has posted its sexual harassment policy and complaint procedure on its website (or in a conspicuous location on the entity's premises if the entity does not have a website).
+The policy isn't posted on the website but is readily available upon request.
+The results did not include findings of criticisms.
+31 Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
+42:344: a.
 Number and percentage of public servants in the agency who have completed the training requirements; b.
 Number of sexual harassment complaints received by the agency; c.
-Number of complaints which resulted in a finding that sexual harassment occurred; d.
+Number of complaints which resulted in a The sexual harassment was observed with necessary requirements.
+The results did not include findings of criticisms. finding that sexual harassment occurred; d.
 Number of complaints in which the finding of sexual harassment resulted in discipline or corrective action; and e.
-Amount of time it took to resolve each complaint. matter infinediately.
+Amount of time it took to resolve each complaint.